JohnKond/Codes/PhaseB_3964/README.txt

-Get inside src file of the project , compile and run the packages by the following commands.
+Compile the packages by the following commands.

 javac Model/Card/*.java
 javac Model/Color/*.java